 New Trees For Sipson Rec

-Trees For Cities is working with Hillingdon Council to plant new trees around Sipson Recreation Ground.
+Trees For Cities worked with Hillingdon Council to plant new trees around Sipson Recreation Ground.
 The trees are intended to provide shade, add visual interest and increase biodiversity in the area.

-Trees for Cities aim to plant trees to provide shade, introduce new species, improve biodiversity and increase climate resilience.
-We have prepared plans which you can view in the section below.
+Trees for Cities and local volunteers planted trees to provide shade, introduce new species, improve biodiversity and increase climate resilience.
+You can look at the plans below.

-Trees for Cities will be planting up to 25 standard trees.
-Some of these will be arranged along one of the paths to provide shade around the football pitches.
-Some trees have been chosen for their beautiful Spring blossom such as the the Bird cherry and Foxglove tree.
+Trees for Cities planted 25 standard trees.
+Some of these were arranged along one of the paths to provide shade around the football pitches.
+We have taken care not to affect the playing field space used for sports.
+Some trees were chosen for their beautiful Spring blossom such as the the Bird cherry and Foxglove tree.
 There are native species to encourage and support local wildlife and increase biodiversity such as the Field maple and Wild service tree.

 Urban trees are known to have a cooling effect of the air around them.
 Trees such as the Black walnut, Norway maple and Hornbeam grow to have a wide and dense branching structure which will provide much needed shade and cooling for warmer and sunnier months.